Changing into a lion is all fun and growls—until it isn’t.

 “Ah,” he murmured once he’d straightened and returned fully to his own seat.
 His expression once again inscrutable, the playful, albeit intent, interest he’d shown seconds before wiped free.

+He fairly growled from his shadowy corner.
 If anything, he looked darker, more brooding.
-She heard him fairly growl from his shadowy corner.
-“You claim not to be bound to him, yet you choose to remain,” he stated with obvious disdain.
+“You claim not to be bound to him, yet you choose to remain,” he stated, disdain dripping from his scowling lips.
 “Keep the blasted hat on, then.
 I no longer care what you look like.”

 Unaccountably, she cared that he no longer cared.
 Stupid, stupid.
 She should be jumping from the stagecoach and running as far away from Reginald as she could instead of bantering with a moody stranger.